-He seemed to come parallel with the dock and then use the engine and bow thrusters to push us in.
+He seemed to come to parallel with the dock and then use the engine and bow thrusters to push us in.
 I was so proud of him.
 Richard threw a line to the petrol attendant and I threw another line from the bow.
 Three hundred Euros worth of petrol later, we once again slipped our lines and left Palma for good.
 Instead of filling up the tank we put enough fuel in to make it to Gibraltar.
-Since Gib is a tax free haven, the petrol will be far cheaper.
+Since Gib is a tax-free haven, petrol will be far cheaper.

-Oh no – the main sail won’t go up!
+Oh no – the mainsail won’t go up!

-The winds were good so we decided to put the main sail up as soon as we left the port.
+The winds were good so we decided to put the mainsail up as soon as we left the port.
 Richard went to raise the main and discovered a problem.
 The winch wouldn’t move the sheet – it was jammed.
 Simon and Richard tried to locate the problem and using binoculars it looked as if the main halyard was jammed at the top of the mast!

-Simon’s face looked like it was full of anger, fear and anguish
+Simon’s face looked like it was full of anger, fear, and anguish